watthsup/brain-mri-cls/README.md

 5. Train the model by running `python train.py` in the `src` folder.
 6. Evaluate the model's performance by running `inference.ipynb` notebook in the `notebook` folder.

+## Results
+Please look at notebook/inference.ipynb for result summarize and simple error analysis

 ## Usage

 After following the installation steps above, you can use the application to classify brain tumors from MRI images.
 You can customize the hyperparameters in the `config.ini` file to achieve better performance.